mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c02-michelson-assignment.md

   - It could be taking different amount into their calculation of the mean data.
 Potentially when transferring the data we forgot a few lines.
-I assume it is due to different ways of calculating mean or difference in the data we are analysing
+I assume it is due to different ways of calculating mean or difference in the data we are analyzing.
+  - This error could also be due to difference in methods of rounding with the data.
+That would explain the why the numbers are only slightly off (about 1-2)

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of